Julius Berman: Early life and education

-Lithuania and raised in Hartford, Connecticut, the son of Henoch, a rabbi, and shochet and Sarah Berman.
-He first attended Yeshiva of Hartford elementary school, and was in its first graduating class.
+Lithuania, and raised in Hartford, Connecticut, the son of Henoch, a rabbi, and shochet and Sarah Berman.
+He first attended Yeshiva of Hartford elementary school and was in its first graduating class.
 He graduated from Yeshiva Torah Vodaas high school in 1952.
-He then attended Yeshiva University, graduating from Yeshiva College in 1956, and receiving ordination from the Rabbi Isaac Elchanan Theological Seminary in 1959.
+He then attended Yeshiva University, graduating from Yeshiva College in 1956 and receiving ordination from the Rabbi Isaac Elchanan Theological Seminary in 1959.
 He received his Juris Doctor from the New York University School of Law in 1960, graduating cum laude and first in his class.

 He received an honorary doctorate from Yeshiva University in 1995.

 Career

-As a confidant of Rabbi Joseph B. Soloveitchik, zt"l, Rabbi Berman was, and is, instrumental in publishing "the Rav's" works.
+As a confidant of Rabbi Joseph B. Soloveitchik, Berman helped publish his works.
 Professionally, he is a partner in the law firm of Arnold & Porter Kaye Scholer.

 Organizations

-Berman is a longstanding board member of RIETS, and is chairman emeritus of the board, having served as its chairman for many years.
+Berman is a longstanding board member of RIETS and is chairman emeritus of the board, having served as its chairman for many years.
 He has been president of the Conference on Jewish Material Claims against Germany since 2014, and was previously chairman of its board.
-He has headed many national and international Jewish organizations, including the Conference of Presidents of Major American Jewish Organizations, the Orthodox Union, the Jewish Telegraphic Agency and the American Zionist Youth Foundation.
+He has headed many national and international Jewish organizations, including the Conference of Presidents of Major American Jewish Organizations, the Orthodox Union, the Jewish Telegraphic Agency, and the American Zionist Youth Foundation.

-He served in a leadership capacity at the following organizations:
+He has served in a leadership capacity at the following organizations: